The key to a successful immunization program in Canada is having people agree to and receive the COVID-19 immunization.

 Motivational interviewing has been shown to be effective in vaccine hesitancy and many of us are familiar with brief motivational interviewing in primary care.
-Consider these four techniques as part of brief motivational interviewing with patients:
+Consider these five techniques as part of brief motivational interviewing with patients:

 - Build on your Relationship – In primary care we have developed longitudinal relationships with our patients.
 Acknowledge this explicitly as part of connecting and discussing immunizations.
 Through this you strengthen and build your therapeutic partnership.

 - Use Open Ended Questions and Reflection – Ask open ended questions about the challenges of the pandemic in their lives.
 You can reflect stated concerns back with additional material on how your patient’s specific concerns link to benefits of the vaccine (e.g. anxiety and need to feel safe is enhanced through being vaccinated).

 - Avoid Defensive Postures – avoid statements that get patients defensive as this can entrench them in their decision not to get the vaccine.